oracle-samples/oci-data-science-ai-samples/ai-quick-actions/policies/README.md

 ## Setting Up Policies Manually
-> **Note:** If you already have policies for the Data Science service, you will still need to implement additional policies to enable AI Quick Actions.
+>[!NOTE] If you already have policies for the Data Science service, you will still need to implement additional policies to enable AI Quick Actions.

 ### Dynamic Groups
 - ``aqua-dynamic-group``